-Colin Levin was recently named Assistant Professor of Voice at Long Island University: Brooklyn - Roc Nation School of Music as the Director of the Vocal Performance Program, and has served on the Voice and Music History Faculty with the Boston University Tanglewood Institute since 2013.
-He previously has held faculty positions with Rowan University, the International Summer Opera Festival of Morelia in Mexico and Concord Academy, as well as a Lecturer in Voice position at the Mason Gross School of Music at Rutgers University, where he is currently completing his Doctoral studies.
-He has presented masterclasses at Concordia College (MN), The New Orleans Center for Creative Arts, and in the spring of 2017 was a teaching artist-in-residence at the Landakotsskóli School in Reykjavík, Iceland.
+Dr. Colin Levin serves as Assistant Professor of Music at Long Island University: Brooklyn - Roc Nation School of Music as the Director of the Vocal Performance Program, and has served on the Voice and Music History Faculty with the Boston University Tanglewood Institute since 2013.
+He previously has held faculty positions with Rowan University, the International Summer Opera Festival of Morelia in Mexico and Concord Academy, as well as a Lecturer in Voice position at the Mason Gross School of Music at Rutgers University.
+He has presented masterclasses at The Longy School of Music of Bard College, The Peabody Institute of the John Hopkins University, Concordia College (MN), The New Orleans Center for Creative Arts, and in the spring of 2017 was a teaching artist-in-residence at the Landakotsskóli School in Reykjavík, Iceland.
 Colin Levin additionally maintains a private voice studio located in New York City.

 "Colin is a lighthouse in an often tumultuous sea of New York City Talent.
 In the four years I have worked with him I have not only experienced vast amounts of improvement in my vocal instrument, I have also gained a lifelong friend.
 With me, Colin has focused on gradually purging unhealthy habits and developing technique that releases tension to produce a healthy, long-lasting sound.
 A meticulous technician, it is impossible to slack off as his student, but his ever-positive and encouraging attitude motivates me to always work hard and challenge myself.
 He maintains an excellent balance between positive reinforcement and constantly pushing towards improvement at any level.
 He has a wonderful sense for his students' needs, and always knows how much or how little to advance, depending on what the student is ready for at the time.
 Having met and heard many of his other students, I know that he can cater to a very wide range of voice types, and he truly celebrates what makes each voice unique.
 He cares genuinely about each of his students emotional needs as well, and is always careful to ensure that they understand what he means so that no one is left confused by a correction.
 This makes him very flexible and able to explain a concept in many different ways depending on the situation.
 Not only is Colin a fantastic teacher, he is also one of the kindest, warmest people I have met in NYC.
 He is a major source of positivity in an industry that is often stressful and competitive.
 He is very knowledgeable about the business side of things, and is always generous with advice and information.
 He is a wonderful resource for repertoire and has helped me discover many pieces I never knew about that are perfectly suited to my voice.
 He is always happy to help me if I have questions or concerns about anything, and is incredibly reliable.
 He is truly a gem and I'm so grateful to be counted among his students."